McDowell High School (Marion, North Carolina): Alma mater

 The first official performance of the McDowell High "Alma Mater" was on November 11, 1976, during a McDowell High School Band Concert.
 The first live performance of the McDowell High "Alma Mater" took place during a football game in the fall of 1976.
 The words were composed by Mrs. Alice Ostrom, a noted North Carolina poet, and Angela Israel, a student of Captain Ostrom.
 The musical score was composed by Capt.
 Ralph K. Ostrom, Ret.
 In addition to having served as band director at Marion High, Captain Ostrom studied with the United States Army Band and was director of the Tenth Division Band Training School.

 Athletics

-McDowell High School sports teams are known as the Titans.
-The school has had success in both men's and women's basketball.
-In the 2006–07 season, the Men's squad advanced to the final four in the state.
-The women's team won the NC 4A State Championship in the 1990–91 season, and were runners up in 2003–04.
+McDowell is a member of the North Carolina High School Athletic Association (NCHSAA).
+The school's sports teams are known as the Titans.
+McDowell has had success in both men's and women's basketball.
+In 1976, the men's basketball team finished as the North Carolina 4A state runner-up.
+The women's basketball team were the North Carolina 4A state champions in 1991, and finished as the 4A state runner-up in 1998, 1999 and 2004.

+The NCHSAA converted from a 4-tier to an 8-tier system starting in the fall 2025 athletic season.
+McDowell is now classified as a 7A school.